The Entrance to Disney's Animal Kingdom

 4. Kali River Rapids

-We’ve been on lots of rapids rides in various theme parks like Alton Towers and Thorpe Park but Kali River Rapids is probably our favourite.
+We’ve been on lots of rapids rides in various theme parks like Alton Towers and Parque Warner Madrid but Kali River Rapids is probably our favourite.
 It’s themed around a raft excursion in India which is affected by illegal logging, bringing with it a very important conservation message.
 The theming is really good and there’s some brilliant effects.
 There’s a good chance you’ll get soaked but on a hot Orlando day, it’s a nice way of cooling off and you dry out pretty quickly anyway.
 Watch out for the people on the banks shooting water cannons at you at the end!
 Kali River Rapids is really good fun.

 3. Kilimanjaro Safaris